 We have entered into change in control or severance agreements with John P. Gethin, our President and Chief Operating Officer, and James J. Burke, our Vice President Finance and Chief Financial Officer.
-None of our other executive officers, including our Chief Executive Officer, have a change in control or severance agreement.
+Neither our Chief Executive Officer nor any of our other executive officers has a change in control or severance agreement.
 As discussed in more detail under "Severance and Change of Control Arrangements" below, Messrs.
 Gethin and Burke are entitled to certain benefits upon the termination of their respective employment pursuant to Severance Compensation Agreements, Retention Bonus and Insurance Agreements (for Mr. Burke only) and the Supplemental SERP (for Mr. Burke only).
 These benefits include severance and retention payments, continued health and life insurance coverage for a limited period of time, and additional service credit under the Company's Supplemental SERP (for Mr. Burke only).